 Myth: Federal disaster assistance will pay for flood damage.

 FACT: Before a community is eligible for disaster assistance, it must be declared a federal disaster area.
-Federal disaster assistance declarations are issued in less than 50 percent of flooding events.
+Federal disaster assistance declarations are issued in fewer than 50 percent of flooding events.
 Furthermore, if you are uninsured and receive federal disaster assistance after a flood, you must purchase flood insurance to remain eligible for future disaster relief.
+Disaster assistance does not cover as much as flood insurance, and flood insurance claims can be paid very rapidly after the event.

 Myth: You can't buy flood insurance immediately before or during a flood.